tombensve/tombensve.github.io/index.md

 # History

-I'm a software developer that wrote my first code on a when I was 12.
-Here is some hardware and OS:es I've used:

-- [Sinclair ZX-80 & zx-81 machines](https://en.wikipedia.org/wiki/ZX80)
-- [TRS-80 Color Computer](https://en.wikipedia.org/wiki/TRS-80_Color_Computer)
-- [OS9](https://www.microware.com/)

-I wrote C code at the beginning, but became a consultant later and happend to be in a project using Java 1.0.
+Professionally I wrote C code in the beginning, but became a consultant later and happend to be in a project using Java 1.0.
 Be glad if you missd that!
 But Java has gotten better and better over time.
 I am however not in agreement with Oracles descicion to skip backwards compatibility from 12 and upp!
 I think that was stupid!
 So far no place I've been as a consultant have gone past Java 11!
 That says something IMHO.
 Java 6 was seen as a very good release.
 That is because it took 4 or 5 years until Java 7.
 That provided stability!

+Here are some hardware and OS:es I've used in my early years.

+- [Sinclair ZX-80 & zx-81 machines](https://en.wikipedia.org/wiki/ZX80)
+- [TRS-80 Color Computer](https://en.wikipedia.org/wiki/TRS-80_Color_Computer)
+- [OS9](https://www.microware.com/)